jglrxavpok/jglrxavpok.github.io/_posts/2024-1-19-recreating-nanite-lod-generation.markdown

 3. Performance (will likely be a post all of its own).
     Building the LOD cluster can take a while with big models, and rendering these clusters also takes a while.

+ℹ️ [A new article](/2024/03/12/recreating-nanite-faster-lod-generation.html) is out!
+It explains everything I have done to improve on this article's LOD generation.
+You should check it out!